Zeb Ellison named next Shelby County football coach - Shelby County Reporter

 But community is what he said he is harping on making an emphasis for the team.

-“I played for Jeff Walker my senior year and we went to quarterfinals.
+“I played for Geoff Walter my senior year and we went to quarterfinals.
 That was part of the dirty dozen,” Ellison said, reminiscing.
-“They’re still big in the community, and I can’t say enough about coach Walker, because I wouldn’t be where I am without him.
+“They’re still big in the community, and I can’t say enough about coach Walter, because I wouldn’t be where I am without him.
 He made it about playing for the community and the players that came before us, not just ourselves.”

 Ellison said he is also excited to see his kids come through Shelby County High School and play under the same lights he did as a high school standout.